Fetching data

 When a user is redirected to their bank during the connection stage of the bank account, they will be able to select which accounts within their bank account they want to share (e.g.: they might have a current and savings account but only share their current).
 The

-endpoint will only return the accounts the user has decided to share with you.
+accountsendpoint will only return the accounts the user has decided to share with you.

-for a specific account, you can now also make calls to all the remaining resources: identities, scheduled payments, direct debits, balances, transactions, beneficiaries, standing_orders.
+After making an /accounts call you should save the account_id field from the response, as this will be used to make API calls on the associated accounts for all the other resources.
+Once you have the account_id for a specific account, you can now also make calls to all the remaining resources: identities, scheduled payments, direct debits, balances, transactions, beneficiaries, standing_orders.
 Please refer to the Data API reference to understand the requests and responses for these resources.

 Lean's Data APIs